xdevguild/buildo-begins/README.md

 - `buildo-begins send-egld` - send EGLD tokens

-#### NFT operations (will be more...)

-- `buildo-begins send-nft` - send NFT token

 What is awesome here is that you don't have to worry about proper nonce, decimal places, or differentiation between the NFT token id and collection ticker.
-The maximum amount of arguments will always be the address, token id, and amount.
-It will differ for each type, but these are maximum.

 ### How to use the config file?